aniketp/AuditTestSuite/README.md

 **For a complete overview and further updates on the project, checkout the [Project Wiki](https://wiki.freebsd.org/SummerOfCode2018Projects/RegressionTestSuiteForAuditFramework)**.

 ## Overview
 FreeBSD is a rapidly developing operating system with an extreme focus on advanced security & networking features.
 For an OS with a widespread usage and development, testing and monitoring of security regressions becomes a critical measure.
 FreeBSD has an audit subsystem which is responsible for monitoring a variety of security-relevant system events, such as user-logins, configuration changes, file system & network access.
-Although the audit framework is indispensable for security conscious organisations running FreeBSD servers, currently there is no tool to test its reliability and the intended behaviour.
+Although the audit framework is indispensable for security conscious organizations running FreeBSD servers, currently there is no tool to test its reliability and the intended behaviour.

 ## Project Description
 The project aims to develop a regression test-suite, which will evaluate the audit framework for proper logging of most auditable system calls classified in TCP/IP & UDP sockets, File I/O, process control and device management, along with the semantics of audit trail's BSM/XML/text output.